epics-e3/epics-e3.github.io/src/developer/recipes.md

 - Databases and templates: installed for use by IOCs

 These assets are typically installed by the module's makefile(s) or the recipe's `build.sh` into the module layout expected by `require`.

-:::{note}
-This approach of "module wrappers" is explained in detail in [IOCs and modules](../user/iocs-and-modules.md#module-wrappers).
+This approach allows us to package community modules with site-specific enhancements while avoiding forks of upstream source code.

+:::{seealso}
-The build configuration is covered in [Module build configurations](makefiles.md).
+Build configuration details are covered in [Module build configurations](makefiles.md).
 :::

 ### Upstream collaboration